Deepanshu276/add_cli/README.md

 # Prerequisites
 Go installed in the local computer with version >= 1.18.

-In case of upgrade follow [Golang](https://www.golinuxcloud.com/upgrade-go-version/)
+In case for upgradation refer this Link [Golang](https://www.golinuxcloud.com/upgrade-go-version/)